-A Service Level Agreement (SLA) is basically a documented agreement between a service provider and a customer that identifies both services required and the expected level of service from the customer.
-Certain aspects of the service – quality, availability, responsibilities – are agreed on, between the service provider and the service user.
-The most common component of an SLA is that the services should be provided to the customer as agreed upon in the contract.
-For a service provider, the SLA is typically one of two foundational agreements it has with customers and is considered a key document.
+A Service Level Agreement (SLA) is a documented agreement between a service provider and a client that identifies the required services as well as the customer’s expected level of service.
+Between the service provider and the service user, certain aspects of the service like the quality, availability, responsibilities, etc are agreed upon.
+The most common aspect of an SLA is that, as agreed in the contract, the services should be given to the client.
+For a service provider, the SLA is considered an important document and is usually one of two foundational agreements it has with the clients.

-We at IP and Legal Filing understand the importance of an SLA agreement and assist in drafting agreements to efficiently measure the performance of services from the customer’s point of view, and make them easily understandable in the wider business context.
+At IP and Legal Filing (IPLF), we know the implications of an SLA agreement and assist in preparing agreements to assess efficiently the performance of services from the point of view of the consumer effectively and make them clearly understandable from the broader business perspective.

-- These Service Level Agreements are unilateral.
-The B2C (Business to customer) service level agreements are not negotiated and signed between the customers and service providers.
-They are standard agreements.
+- These arrangements are unilateral.
+The B2C (Business to Consumers) agreements are standard and are not negotiated.
+They are signed between the service providers and the consumers.

-- While getting an agreement drafted, the service provider must provide the terms of the service in detail and the same shall be encapsulated by the professionals in the easiest and universal way possible to suit the needs of a broad variety of customers and provide for a well-drafted standard agreement.
+- When an agreement is being put in place, the service provider must provide the terms of the service in detail, and the experts shall encapsulate it in the best and most universal way feasible to satisfy the needs of a wide range of consumers and provide for a well-drawn uniform agreement.

 - Specifics of Services Provided